The Boosted DC Algorithm for linearly constrained DC programming: Linear convergence for quadratic objective functions

 By using the indicator function $\iota_{\Fc}$ of the feasible set $\Fc$, we can rewrite problem~\eqref{eq:Pq} as an unconstrained nonsmooth DC optimization problem, which can be tackled by the DCA.
-In this case, DCA is nothing but the gradient projection method \cite{TaoOMS}, whose iteration takes the form
+In this case, the DCA becomes the projected gradient method from convex programming~\cite{TaoOMS}

 where $P_{\Fc}$ denotes the projection mapping onto the feasible set $\Fc$.